-Meet ULTRASAT, an innovative space telescope, currently under development at the Weizmann Institute of Science, set to position Israel at the forefront of observational astronomy.
+ULTRASAT, an innovative space telescope, which is being developed at the Weizmann Institute of Science, will place Israel at the forefront of observational astronomy.

-“It is a scientific breakthrough project that will place Israel at the forefront of astronomical research, position it as a rising force in the field of scientific satellites and provide excellent exposure to the Israeli industry”, says Professor Eli Waxman, astrophysicist at the Weizmann Institute of Science, principal investigator of the ULTRASAT mission and one of the fathers of the first Israeli space telescope, which is planned to be launched in 2025.“The beautiful thing about this mission is that it is led by science.
-We have set goals that are at the forefront of science, and to achieve them we have to be the first and the best”.
+“It is a scientific breakthrough project, that will place Israel at the forefront of astronomical research, establish it as a rising force in the field of scientific satellites and give the Israeli industry an excellent exposure”, says Prof. Eli Waxman, an astrophysicist at the Weizmann Institute of Science, the principal investigator of the ULTRASAT mission and one of the fathers of the first Israeli space telescope, planned to be launched in 2025.
+“The beautiful thing about this mission is that it is led by science.
+We set goals that are at the forefront of scientific research, and in order to achieve them we have to be the first and the best”.

-Collaboration between academia and cutting edge companies from Israel's technological industry: ULTRASAT Space Telescope design diagram.
-Source: IAI (Israel Aerospace Industries)
+A collaboration between academia and cutting edge companies from Israel's technological industry: design diagram of the ULTRASAT Space Telescope

-The idea of an Israeli space telescope was born more than a dozen years ago, during a conversation between Prof. Waxman, Weizmann Institute scientists and Zvi Kaplan, head of the Israeli Space Agency (ISA) at the time, who strove to advance groundbreaking science that would be based on Israeli satellites.
-The Israeli team began to discuss the matter with colleagues from Caltech (California Institute of Technology), and have reached the conclusion that the main existing gap in observational astronomy is in the ability of real-time detection of short-lived and fleeting cosmic events, such as supernovae and large star explosions, gamma-ray outbursts or neutron star mergers.
-The only way to study such events, which may last a few weeks or a few days, and sometimes even less, is by detecting them in real time, and subsequently aim multiple telescopes of diverse capabilities, both ground and space-based, in the relevant direction.
-However, space is huge and the chances of detecting such an event in real time through random observations are quite slim.
-Thus, the idea was to launch a wide-field space telescope, that is, a telescope that can, at any given moment, image a relatively large part of the sky, enabling its operators to detect such fleeting events, which astrophysicists term 'transient', in real time.
+The idea of an Israeli space telescope was born more than a dozen years ago, during conversations between Prof. Waxman and Weizmann Institute scientists and Zvi Kaplan, head of the Israeli Space Agency at the time, who strove to promote groundbreaking science that would be based on Israeli satellites.
+The Israeli team began to discuss the matter with colleagues from the California Institute of Technology (Caltech), reaching the conclusion that the main gap currently existing in observational astronomy is the [in]ability of real-time detection of short-lived cosmic events, such as supernovae or large star explosions, short gamma-ray bursts and neutron star mergers.
+The only way to study such events, the duration of which can be several weeks or several days, and sometimes even less, is to detect them in real time and point multiple telescopes with different capabilities at them, both on the ground and in space.
+However, space is vast, and the chances of detecting such an event in real time by random observations are quite slim.
+Thus, the idea was to launch a space telescope with a wide-field, that is, a telescope that would, at any given moment, capture a relatively large portion of the sky, and would allow its operators to detect such transient events in real time.

 The next stage consisted of selecting the type of radiation that the telescope would be able to detect.
-Stars emit electromagnetic radiation at all frequencies, from X-rays and gamma rays, through visible light to radio waves.
-The researchers eventually decided to choose a telescope that will detect ultraviolet (UV) radiation.
-“There are many wide field sky surveys, but there are none in ultraviolet radiation”, explains Dr. Yossi Shvartzvald of the Weizmann Institute of Science, ULTRASAT Project Scientist.
+Stars emit electromagnetic radiation at a range of wavelengths, from X-rays and gamma rays to visible light and radio waves.
+The researchers eventually decided to choose a telescope that detects ultraviolet (UV) radiation.
+“There are many wide-field sky surveys, but there are none in ultraviolet radiation”, explains Dr. Yossi Shvartzvald from the Weizmann Institute of Science, ULTRASAT Project Scientist.
 “This telescope is spearheading real time astronomy.
-Thanks to the advanced technology and the instant communication, we can, within 15 minutes of identifying a transient event by the ULTRASAT telescope, determine the event’s location with high accuracy and aim more telescopes at it”.
+Thanks to the advanced technology and instant communication, within 15 minutes of identifying a transient event by the ULTRASAT telescope, we can determine with high accuracy the event’s location and point more telescopes at it”.

-“Ultraviolet radiation is emitted by ‘hot’ astronomical phenomena, such as collisions of supermassive bodies, such as black holes or neutron stars, explosions of stars as well as other phenomena” explains Dr. David Polishook of the Weizmann Institute of Science, coordinator of scientific communication of the ULTRASAT mission.
-“We cannot detect this radiation with telescopes on Earth, as it is filtered by the atmosphere, and we therefore have to use a telescope that is located in space”.
+“Ultraviolet radiation is emitted by ‘hot’ astronomical phenomena, including collisions of supermassive cosmic objects, such as black holes or neutron stars, as well as explosions of stars and other events” explains Dr. David Polishook from the Weizmann Institute of Science, the coordinator of scientific communications for the ULTRASAT mission.
+“We cannot detect this radiation with telescopes on Earth, since it is filtered out by the atmosphere, and we thus have to use a telescope that is located in space”.

 Early detection and in-depth study of short-lived and energetic cosmic events.
 Collision between two neutron stars.
 Imaging: NASA/Swift/Dana Berry

-Weizmann Institute scientists, together with Caltech scientists, who were to build the satellite’s unique UV camera, later to be joined by NASA’s Jet Propulsion Laboratory (JPL), have submitted to NASA (National Aeronautics and Space Administration) several joint proposals for the development of the telescope.
-However, the proposals were not selected for development.
-Eventually, an agreement was reached with the German Electron Synchrotron, DESY (Deutsches Elektronen-Synchrotron) that it will provide a camera, which is one of the most expensive components in the telescope, in exchange for assignment of DESY scientists to the telescope’s research teams.
-The rest of the funding will come from the Weizmann Institute of Science (WIS) and from the Israel Space Agency (ISA), which operates under the auspices of the Ministry of Science and Technology.
+Weizmann Institute scientists have submitted to NASA (National Aeronautics and Space Administration) several joint proposals for the development of the telescope, together with Caltech scientists, who were to build the satellite’s unique UV camera, later to be joined by NASA’s Jet Propulsion Laboratory (JPL).
+However, the proposals were not accepted.
+Eventually, an agreement was reached with the Deutsches Elektronen-Synchrotron (DESY), according to which DESY would provide the camera, which is one of the most expensive components in the telescope, in exchange for assignment of DESY scientists to the telescope’s research teams.
+The rest of the funding will come from the Weizmann Institute of Science (WIS) and from the Israel Space Agency (ISA), which operates under the auspices of the Israeli Ministry of Science and Technology.

-Several cutting edge companies from Israel’s technological sector have joined the complex project, the total cost of which is estimated to be around 100 million dollars.
-Among these companies are Elbit-owned ELOP (Elbit Systems Electro-Optics), in charge of building the telescope itself, Tower, together with AnalogValue, responsible for developing the camera's light detectors, which are set to effectively capture UV radiation, and IAI (Israel Aerospace Industries), in charge of the design and construction of the satellite itself and of its computer.
+Several cutting edge companies from Israel’s technological sector have joined the complex project, the total cost of which is estimated to be about 100 million dollars.
+Among these companies are ELOP (Elbit Systems Electro-Optics), owned by Elbit, in charge of building the telescope itself, Tower, who, together with AnalogValue, is responsible for developing the camera's light detectors, which are set to effectively capture UV radiation, and IAI (Israel Aerospace Industries), in charge of the design and construction of the satellite itself and of its computer.

 Striving to be the best.
-Principak Investigator Eli Waxman (center), Project Scientist Yossi Shvartzvald (left) and Science Communications Coordinator David Polishook (right).
+Principal Investigator Eli Waxman (center), Project Scientist Yossi Shvartzvald (left) and Science Communications Coordinator David Polishook (right).
 Photography, Weizmann Institute of Science, Itai Belson

-Alongside these advantages, space telescopes also have drawbacks.
-They are limited in size, can usually operate only for a few years before they begin to malfunction due to the rough environment, and the possibility of repair or maintenance in the case of malfunctions, is nearly nonexistent.
+Along with these advantages, space telescopes also have drawbacks.
+They are limited in size, can usually operate only for a few years before beginning to malfunction due to the rough environment, and the possibility of repair or maintenance in the case of malfunctions is nearly nonexistent.
 Another major drawback is their high cost, compared to ground-based telescopes.
-The cost of developing the James Webb Space Telescope, which also broke records in this field, has increased over the years to more than ten billion dollars.
+The cost of developing the James Webb Space Telescope, which also broke records in this field, increased over the years to more than ten billion dollars.
 ULTRASAT’s budget is only about one percent of that.

-"We are proving that it is possible to carry out missions with an achievable budget, and be at the forefront of science, thanks to the precise and innovative design of the telescope” Eli Waxman emphasizes.
-“An example of this is the unique structure of the telescope constructed by ELOP as well as the UV sensors, developed in collaboration with Tower company.
+"We are proving that it is possible to carry out missions with an achievable budget, and to be at the forefront of science, thanks to correct and innovative telescope design” emphasizes Eli Waxman.
+“An example of this is the unique structure of the telescope, built by ELOP, as well as the UV sensors, developed in collaboration with the Tower company.
 The appropriate technology required for building them did not even exist up until a few years ago”.
-The sensors, which are the heart of the telescope’s optical system, will enable it to detect ultraviolet light in the short range (at wavelengths of 230-290 nanometers), with much higher sensitivity compared to other UV telescopes.
-“There are very few substances that transmit UV light.
-Together with Tower, we developed several dedicated coatings for optimal filtering of the radiation, we have produced three such [UV transmitting] materials, and based on multiple experiments with them, we developed a light filter consisting of several layers of materials, each of a different thickness, tailored specifically for this purpose” Yossi Shvartzvald explains.
+The sensors, which are at the core of the telescope’s optical system, will enable it to detect ultraviolet light in the short range (at wavelengths of 230-290 nanometers), with a much higher sensitivity compared to other UV telescopes.
+“There are very few substances that transmit ultraviolet light.
+Together with Tower, we developed several dedicated coatings for optimal filtering of the radiation, we have produced three such [UV transmitting] materials, and based on multiple experiments with them, we developed a light filter consisting of several layers of materials, each of a different thickness, tailored specifically for this purpose” explains Yossi Shvartzvald.